 The concentration of greenhouse gases in the air has reached one and a half times what it was before the industrial revolution, says the World Meteorological Association.

-The results "they underlined the clear and growing gap between the agreed goals to tackle global warming and the real reality"says the note, among other things.
+The results “highlighted the clear and growing gap between agreed goals to tackle global warming and the actual reality”says the note, among other things.

 The C02 shows no sign of going down, as if nothing had happened

-The increase in atmospheric CO2 levels from 2017 to 2018 was "just above average over the past decade," according to the WMA press release.
+The increase in CO2 levels in the atmosphere from 2017 to 2018 was “just above average over the past decade,” according to the WMA press release.
 The result puts the total gas concentration at almost 150% more than in 1750, before the Industrial Revolution which evidently accelerated the rate of carbon emissions.

 The concentrations of two other major greenhouse gases, methane and nitrous oxide also increased last year at a rate above the decade average.